fhiso/sources-and-citations/citation-elements.md

 where it is used to describe the permissible *property values* for a given *property*.
 This is conceptually very similar to the *range* defined here for *citation element terms*, and it is normally clear from context which type of *range* is meant.
-Where ambiguitiy might result, the form of *range* defined here may be referred to as the **citation element range**, while the form of *range* defined in [Basic Concepts] may be referred to as the **property range**.
+Where ambiguity might result, the form of *range* defined here may be referred to as the **citation element range**, while the form of *range* defined in [Basic Concepts] may be referred to as the **property range**.